CvetanovicNikola/release-tracker/README.md

 status must be one of the predefined values. releaseDate must be in the future.

-If any validation fails, a custom 400 Bad Request error is returned, indicating missing or invalid parameters.
+If any validation fails a custom 400 Bad Request error is returned, indicating missing or invalid parameters.
+Also if a release with that exact name already exists, a custom 400 Bad Request is returned, indicating that the release with that name already exists.

 💥 Update a Release PUT /releases/{id}